jswade/DSWx-width/README.md

 (folder of .tif)

 **`Clump.py`**
-**Purpose:**
-Clump regions of DSWx pixels with the same value in preparation for main river identification.
+Clumps regions of DSWx pixels with the same value in preparation for main river identification.

 **Inputs:**
 - Folder containing merged DSWx layers (folder of .tif)